Hypercubers/hypercubing.xyz/docs/index.md

 ## What to do here

-To get started, check out the [FAQ](faq.md), and download some [software](software.md)!
+To get started, check out the [FAQ](faq.md), and browse the [wiki](wiki.md)!
 You can also join the Hypercubers Discord Server if you get stuck, or have more questions.

 <iframe src="https://discord.com/widget?id=852389089268858922&theme=dark" inline="true" align="right" width="300" height="500"  allowtransparency="true" frameborder="0" sandbox="allow-popups allow-popups-to-escape-sandbox allow-same-origin allow-scripts"></iframe>